Skip to Content

 Maybe you’ve noticed that after menopause, you started to put on a little weight, even if you never had an issue with abdominal weight gain before.

 While it’s normal for both men and women to gain weight as they age because of metabolic changes, women going through menopause have a few additional challenges.
-For National Women’s Health Week, May 14-20, ThedaCare offers some insights — and possible solutions — to midlife weight gain.
+For National Women’s Health Week, May 14-20, ThedaCare offers some insights into to midlife weight gain.

 “In general, as we age, the body becomes more prone to weight gain,” says Ashley Krautkramer, ThedaCare Registered Dietitian and Certified Diabetes Care and Education Specialist.
 “Hormonal changes during menopause can make it more likely for women to put on weight, particularly around their abdomen.”